-The new standard is effective for annual accounting periods beginning on or after January 1, 2014.
 IFRS 12 includes all disclosures previously included in IAS 27 and relating to consolidated financial statements as well as all disclosures previously included in IAS 31 and IAS 28.
 Such disclosures relate to the participation of a company in subsidiaries, joint arrangements, associates and structured entities.
 Also required are a series of new disclosures.
-Company Management does not anticipate this standard to have any effect on the financial statements.
+This standard had no effect on the financial statements.